FilipFl/logit/README.md

 A simple CLI tool to log work time into Jira straight from your terminal.
 Allows to seemlesly log time into tasks You're working on without interrupting Your workflow.

-* safe - allows You to set environmental variable name instead of storing Your jira [Personal Access Token](https://confluence.atlassian.com/enterprise/using-personal-access-tokens-1026032365.html) in plain text
 * integrated with Git - if Your current branch contains task key You don't need to pass task explicitly
 * capable of measuring time - just use `logit start` when starting Your workday, each subsequent log will restart the time allowing precise measurement
 * allows to set aliases for the tasks You frequently log time on (and autocomplete them for You if You wish!)
 * provides one command to fetch all tasks You're assigned to
+* provides one command to open task in Your default browser
+* safe - allows You to set environmental variable name instead of storing Your jira [Personal Access Token](https://confluence.atlassian.com/enterprise/using-personal-access-tokens-1026032365.html) in plain text

 logit is compatible with jira onprem (won't work for jira cloud) and tested with jira software 9.12